V-Spyromilios/onNasa/README.md

 # onNasa
-## AlamoFire, UIkit and RxSwift-RxCocoa
+## UIkit, AlamoFire and RxSwift-RxCocoa